 In an LMP market, the lowest cost generation is dispatched to meet the load, subject to the ability of the transmission system to deliver that energy.
-When the lowest cost generation is remote from load centers, the physical transmission system permits that lowest cost generation to be delivered to load, subject to transmission limits.
+When the lowest cost generation is remote from load centers, the physical transmission system permits that lowest cost generation to be delivered to load.
 This was true prior to the introduction of LMP markets and continues to be true in LMP markets.
-Prior to the introduction of LMP markets, payment for the delivery of low cost generation to load was based both on intrazonal generation and intrazonal transmission under cost of service rates, and on contracts with specific remote generation outside the local zone and the associated point to point transmission contracts.
+Prior to the introduction of LMP markets, the delivery of low cost generation to load was based both on zonal generation and zonal transmission under cost of service rates, and on contracts with specific remote generation outside the local zone and on associated point to point transmission contracts.
 In both cases, customers paid for the physical rights associated with the transmission system used to provide for the delivery of low cost generation to load.
-Firm transmission customers who paid for the transmission system through cost of service rates or through bilateral contracts paid for the low cost generation.
-Most generation was intrazonal and the transmission system used to deliver the related energy was also intrazonal.
+Firm transmission customers who paid for the transmission system through cost of service rates or through bilateral contracts received the low cost generation.

-After the introduction of LMP markets, financial transmission rights (FTRs) were introduced, effective April 1, 1999, for the real-time market and June 1, 2000, for the day-ahead and balancing markets, to permit the loads which pay for the transmission system to continue to receive the benefits of access to either local or remote low cost generation in the form of FTR revenues which offset congestion.1 FTRs and the associated congestion revenues were directly provided to load in recognition of the fact that, as a result of LMP, load pays more for low cost generation than is paid to low cost generation.
+After the introduction of LMP markets, financial transmission rights (FTRs) were introduced, effective April 1, 1999, for the real-time market and June 1, 2000, for the day-ahead and balancing markets, to permit the loads which pay for the transmission system to continue to receive the benefits of access to either local or remote low cost generation in the form of FTR revenues which offset congestion.
+FTRs and the associated congestion revenues were directly provided to load in recognition of the fact that, as a result of LMP, load pays more for low cost generation than is paid to low cost generation.
 Under LMP, load pays and generation is paid locational prices which result in load payments in excess of generation revenues.
 The excess payments are congestion.
 The origin of FTRs was the recognition that the way to hold load harmless from making these excess payments created by the LMP system was to return the excess payments to load through the mechanism of FTRs.
 The rights to congestion belong to load.